East Cheshire NHS Trust (ECT) provides hospital and community health care services for the local population of Eastern Cheshire.

 Quality improvement at ECT is about continuously improving standards to ensure we provide safe care, better outcomes and positive experiences for the people who access our services.

-The NHS 10 year plan sets out a number of ambitions and this Quality Strategy demonstrates our commitment to deliver safe, effective and personal care whilst working in partnership to develop innovative and integrated ways of working that drive quality improvement.
+The NHS 10 year plan sets out a number of ambitions and this Quality and Safety Strategy demonstrates our commitment to deliver safe, effective and personal care whilst working in partnership to develop innovative and integrated ways of working that drive quality improvement.
 This will support the trust in achieving its vision to provide the best care in the right place.

 As a trust rated overall GOOD following CQC inspection we will continue to have a strong focus on demonstrating compliance with regulatory safety requirements.
 Achieving improvement in patient access standards is a key priority for the trust.
 A culture of continuous learning from incidents, complaints and good practice is fundamental to patient safety, engaging with people for whom we provide care or services.